dmidk/Open-Data-QGIS-plugin/Guide.md

 Meteorological observations are observations made by meteorological stations and are not quality controlled.
 Read more about the data [here](https://confluence.govcloud.dk/display/FDAPI/Meteorological+Observation).
  - Usage

-The plugin lets you import up to 7 parameters, for as many stations as wanted.
+The plugin lets you import as many parameters and stations as wanted.
 Furthermore, it is possible to limit the data based on a time interval, and to save data as Comma Separated Values (csv).
 It is not possible to only pick a stationId and not a parameter, or only picking a parameter and no stationId.
 Not all stations measure all parameters.
 Be sure to check which stations measure what parameter in the “Stations and parameters” tab or read about it [here](https://confluence.govcloud.dk/pages/viewpage.action?pageId=53086560).
  - Output